ricardobranco777/docker-fai/README.md

 `docker cp fai:/tmp/mirror mirror.HOSTNAME

 * Edit the **menuentry** at /etc/fai/grub.cfg.
-Note: Don't forget to also change the Grub user and password, which defaults to "fai".
+Change the XXX host with the name of the host used on faiconfig/class/50-hosts-classes.

 `vi /etc/fai/grub.cfg`

+NOTE: Don't forget to also change the Grub user and password, which defaults to "fai".

 * Inside the container, run the **fai-cd.sh** script to generate a FAI ISO: